montyr75/da_bootcamp/courses/start_programming_with_dart/making_decisions/instructions.md

 Using the `else if` statement, you can handle more decision branches.
 The code above will print "It is a bit cold.
 Perhaps a jacket."
 Dart examines each boolean expression in order.
 The temperature, at 57, is not greater than 60, so the first code block is skipped.
 Next, the `else if` portion is examined.
 Since 57 _is_ greater than 40, that expression is `true`, and the second code block is executed.
 The final `else` block will be executed only in the event that all the prior `if` and `else if` expressions were found to be `false`.

-You can use as many `else if` statements as you want, but if you have too many, it's possible that you need to restructure your code to make things simpler, or maybe use another control structure, such as `switch`.
+You can use as many `else if` statements as you want, but if you have too many, it's possible that you'll want to restructure your code to make things simpler, or maybe use another control structure, such as `switch`.
 More on that later.

+## Always Be Playing

 Play with different values for `temperature`, `cold`, and `freezing` to get each of the `print()` calls to execute.